prosebot/prosebot/README.md

 ### Installation

-~Visit [the installation page](https://github.com/apps/prosebot) and install the GitHub App on your repositories.~ COMING :soon:
+Visit [the installation page](https://github.com/apps/prosebot) and install the GitHub App on your repositories.
+That's all there is to it ❤️

 ### Configuration